Escuela-dev/escuela.dev/README.md

 Email Gianfranco at <gianfranco@escuela.com> or visit [Escuela.dev](https://escuela.dev)

-## Deploy wragler on Cloudflare Pages
+## Deploy wrangler on Cloudflare Pages

 > This is for the `cloudflare-pages-badges`